 Class parties held at school during the school day are limited in number and carefully controlled in terms of expense.
-Elementary grades $(K-4^{th})$ may have four parties during the year as they relate to seasonal holidays and events.
+Elementary grades (K-4th) may have three parties during the year as they relate to seasonal holidays and events.
 These are:

 - 1) Thanksgiving

 - 2) Christmas

-- 3) Valentine's Exchange

-- 4) End-of-Year (The End-of-Year party may be held off campus.)
+- 3) End-of-Year (The End-of-Year party may be held off campus.)